More questions than answers as Virginia Beach grieves after mass shooting

 What we know: The gunman was identified as 40-year-old DeWayne Craddock, who worked as a certified professional engineer in the city's public utilities department for 15 years.

-Another neighbor, Cassetty Howerin, said he was awake all hours of the night, but mostly kept to himself.
+His neighbor, Cassetty Howerin, said he was awake all hours of the night, but mostly kept to himself.
+Another neighbor, Clarisa Morel, said the gunman once catcalled her.

 What we don't: We don't know if the gunman had previously threatened anyone in the building or had conduct issues at work; Cervera declined to answer questions about that Saturday.